 Tang Math offers a number of card games and game boards for working on basic math skills in fun formats.
 These are quick-playing games, so kids won’t get bored.
 While some games are simple enough for kindergartners, others will challenge the mental math skills of students even up through fifth grade.
 Full-color game components are both attractive and sturdy.
 They should hold up under repeated use.

 While there are brief rules printed on the card deck boxes, all other game instructions are in the form of short videos that you can access by clicking here.
 (This will also give you a good preview of some of the games.)
 I found the directions lacking a bit.
+They don't seem to cover all key points that you need to know.
 Some of the advanced games are not demonstrated, although most are fairly easy to figure out.
 While I generally prefer printed instructions, I can see that with this many games, printed instructions would be cumbersome.
 Also, on the positive side, the videos make it easy to actually see how play progresses.

 Tang Cards are designed like a normal deck of playing cards with numbers from one to ten.
 Instead of suits, the cards are designed in four different visual formats: fingers on hands showing the number, the number written out as a word, the number represented by dots on a ten grid, and regular numerals.
 Directions have players play as with War, laying down cards, but winning when they are the first to call out “Match” rather than beating the value of their opponent’s card.
 However, playing War with the deck seems worthwhile as well.
 Tang Cards should be great for young students.